ids-s1-21/project-pipingHot/README.md

 ## EVALUATION

 Limitations on the Dataset:
   + Don’t know medication, (anticoagulants, aspirin, blood thinning drugs, combined contraceptive pill, etc).
-Blood thining drugs can reduce risk of colts forming, this reduces stroke risk[^9].
-The Combined Pill can couse high blood presser and increse risk of blood clots[^10].
+Blood thinning drugs can reduce risk of colts forming, this reduces stroke risk[^9].
+The Combined Pill can cause high blood presser and increase risk of blood clots[^10].
   + BMI is not an accurate reflection of a person’s health, especially **cholesterol levels** (high cholesterol is proven to increase risk of a stroke[^11]).
   + We don’t know other health conditions that can increase risk e.g. sickle cell disease[^12].
   + We don’t have data about physical activity.
-Regular exersise can reduce cholesterol levels and keep blood pressure at a normal level[^13].
+Regular exercise can reduce cholesterol levels and keep blood pressure at a normal level[^13].
   + Alcohol consumption.
-Exessive alcohol consumption can increase blood pressure[^14].
+Excessive alcohol consumption can increase blood pressure[^14].
-  + Ethnicity. some ethnicitieas are at a higher risk of having a stroke partly due to haveing a higher risk of diabities.
-Also Sickle cell diseas (a desies which effects the red blood cells and increases risk of stroke) mostly effects people of African, Asian, Caribbean and Mediterranean origin[^15].
+  + Ethnicity. some ethnicities are at a higher risk of having a stroke partly due to having a higher risk of diabetes.
+Also Sickle cell disease (a disease which effects the red blood cells and increases risk of stroke) mostly effects people of African, Asian, Caribbean and Mediterranean origin[^15].
-  + Family history. it is common st see higher risk of stroke in people who have has a family member who also had a stroke.
+  + Family history. it is common to see higher risk of stroke in people who have has a family member who also had a stroke.
   + Second-hand smoking.
-Even if you do not smoke and you are aound people who smoke, you are still inhaling the smoke and so geting similar long term effects as a smoker.
-Stroke risk is increased by sencond hand smoking by about 20-30%[^16].
+Even if you do not smoke and you are around people who smoke, you are still inhaling the smoke and so getting similar long term effects as a smoker.
+Stroke risk is increased by second hand smoking by 20-30%[^16].

 [^9]: Stroke Assosiation
 [^10]: NHS